Chief Executive Officer

 Membership, Communications & Event Management Coordinator

-Jane is responsible for AGGA's membership, marketing & communications and event management.
+Jane is responsible for AGGA's marketing, communications and event management.
 She has extensive commercial experience in marketing and business development, event and project management and administrative and operational support across a wide range of sectors.
 She's passionate about health and wellbeing and is a qualified Yoga and Meditation teacher - which definately helps when things get a bit hectic!

 Nancy is the first point of contact for all AGGA's members and non members and is responsible for running the AGGA office.
 Prior to joining AGGA, Nancy worked in the financial services industry for over 14 years in client facing and administration support roles.
 She enjoys travelling, spending time with her family and has a passion for interior design.